Country fact file

 Higher education

 There are over 4,500 colleges and universities in the USA, ranging from the private Ivy League institutions to the public colleges and smaller liberal arts colleges.
 College in the USA has a particular character, with sports clubs, fraternities and sororities famously at the centre of social life on campus.
-Most colleges require students to pass an entrance exam (usually the SAT or ACT) and college applicants are allowed to apply to as many institutions as they want to, although there is usually an application fee.

 Funding

-As in many countries, financial pressures have led American higher education institutions to increasingly seek commercial or corporate funding.
 Colleges in the USA charge tuition fees depending on whether a student normally lives in-state, out-of-state or internationally relative to the institution.
 Students can apply for various types of funding including both loans and grants through the Federal Student Aid programme.
-Some foreign nationals studying in the USA are eligible for funding depending on their visa status.

 Courses

-American universities offer both undergraduate and graduate degree courses, but undergraduate courses work differently to in many other countries.
-Most last four years – commonly referred to as freshman, sophomore, junior and senior years – and for the first two students take a broad range of subjects before choosing a ‘major’, their specialist subject for the final two years.
-Some students choose a double major or take an additional ‘minor’ in a secondary field.
-Graduate qualifications usually last between one and three years, and most colleges also offer several non-degree qualifications.
+American universities offer both undergraduate and graduate degree courses, but undergraduate courses work differently than in many other countries.
+For most last four years – commonly referred to as freshman, sophomore, junior and senior years – and for the first two students take a broad range of subjects before choosing a ‘major’, their specialist subject for the final two years.

 Research